jg-chickenbook/chickenbook-server/README.md

 ## Prerequisites
 Before you begin, ensure you have the following installed on your system:

-* Python 3.8 or higher
+* Python 3.10 or higher
-* pip (Python package manager)
+* pip (Python package manager, Python include pip) verify installation with command: pip --version
-* Virtualenv (optional, but recommended for creating isolated Python environments)

 ## Installation
 Follow these steps to set up the Django REST API application on your local development machine.